peacekimjapan/api-guidelines/Guidelines.md

 Services MAY also use the hybrid defined below.

-### 13.2 Stepwise long running operations
+### 13.2 Stepwise 장기운영
 A stepwise operation is one that takes a long, and often unpredictable, length of time to complete, and doesn't offer state transition modeled in the resource.
-This section outlines the approach that services should use to expose such long running operations.
+This section outlines the approach that services should use to expose such 장기운영.

 Service MAY expose stepwise operations.

-> Stepwise Long Running Operations are sometimes called "Async" operations.
+> Stepwise 장기운영 are sometimes called "Async" operations.
 This causes confusion, as it mixes elements of platforms ("Async / await", "promises", "futures") with elements of API operation.
 This document uses the term "Stepwise Long Running Operation" or often just "Stepwise Operation" to avoid confusion over the word "Async".